 Hexclad is a popular cookware brand with a lot of marketing heft.
 It’s more widely available than Caraway Home cookware, which is a smaller brand, beloved of influencers.
 Readers have written in asking our take on Hexclad, which is why the brand has been mentioned on our site as of late.

-It might take a while to work that out though, given the company’s marketing as Hexclad tries to sell itself as an upgraded and non-toxic version of standard non-stick PTFE pots and pans.
+It might take a while to work that out though, given Hexclad’s quiet shift away from its PTFE coating to a proprietary ceramic non-stick material.
+For years, Hexclad has marketed its pans as an upgraded and non-toxic version of standard non-stick PTFE pots and pans.
+As of 2024, Hexclad ditched the PTFE, though all of its marketing claims remain the same.

 Let’s dig into the differences between Hexclad and Caraway Home.